 There are entirely too many integrations and add-ons for me to list here.
 Chances are, if you can think of it, they’ve already made it.
 In addition to apps developed by Shopify (there’s a popular Shopify iPhone app that’s free to download) you’ll find a plethora of accounting, social media, marketing, reporting, and more third-party add-ons.
 It’s all there.

-Some of the apps are free, and others cost money, so if you're consistently adding new paid apps to increase the functionality of your store, then things may get pricey.
-Check out Shopify’s app store to browse offerings.
+Some of the apps are free, and others charge a small fee, so if you’re consistently adding new paid apps to increase the functionality of your store, then things may get pricey.
+Check out Shopify’s App Store to browse offerings.

-Shopify is compatible with more than 70 gateways from Visa and PayPal to lesser known vendors, so chances are great that you'll be able to work with your credit card processor in order to accept payments from buyers around the world.
-If you need help choosing the right processor, head over to our comparison page to find one.
+Shopify is compatible with more than 70 gateways, including top names like Visa and PayPal, so chances are great that you’ll be able to work with your credit card processor in order to accept payments from buyers around the world.

 In August of 2013 the cart rolled out Shopify Payments.
-The in-house processor seamlessly integrates into merchant accounts, instantly green lights payments, enables easier chargeback recovery, and lets merchants view payments in real-time.
-If you decide to use Shopify Payments transaction fees will be lifted regardless of your plan and you can add on a second processor like PayPal for no additional fees.
+The in-house credit card processor seamlessly integrates into merchant accounts, instantly green lights payments, enables easier chargeback recovery, and lets merchants view payments in real-time.
+If you decide to use Shopify Payments, your transaction fees will be lifted regardless of your plan, and you can add on a second processor like PayPal for no additional fees.
 You can read more about the program here.
 At last check Shopify Payments was only available to merchants based in the U.S.

 Customer Service and Technical Support:

-It’s clear that Shopify puts time and effort into merchant development, since the more your store grows the longer you’re likely to be a customer.
-I could spend hours clicking around Shopify’s Ecommerce University that spotlights topics like SEO, dropshipping, and growing your business.
+It’s clear that Shopify puts time and effort into customer relationship development, since the more your store grows the longer you’re likely to be a customer.
+I could spend hours clicking around Shopify’s eCommerce University that spotlights topics like SEO, dropshipping, and growing your business.